PEMF for Sleep: The Science, The Best Devices & My Weekly Plan

 • Adjustable frequency settings that go as low as 0.5 Hz

-• Auto shut-off features (because nobody wants to wake up to turn off their device) or preset programs that shut the device off when the program is over.
+• Auto shut-off features or preset programs that shut the device off when the program is over.
+Because nobody wants to wake up to turn off their device!

 PEMF Therapy for Sleep Improvement: My Weekly Schedule